usefulcat1546/hex-scan-wallet-dat/README.md

 If an address is found, a file will be created with your address.json and in it, the private key.
 You can also check the console

+# CRASH
+If the script quits, open status.txt delete the lines before this string in db.txt